-She killed herself about three weeks later, on June 2011.
+She killed herself about three weeks later, in June 2011.

-Sasha’s parents believe she decided to end her life, at least in part, because she couldn’t face leaving the hospital that was giving her the vital dialectical behavioural therapy (DBT) therapy before her treatment was complete.
+Sasha’s parents believe she decided to end her life, at least in part, because she couldn’t face leaving the hospital that was giving her that vital therapy.

-Borderline personality disorder (BPD) isn’t well understood.
+Her illness, borderline personality disorder (BPD), isn’t well understood.
 If you’ve heard of it, chances are you have a distorted idea of it, thanks to shows like Criminal Minds or the sensational Jodi Arias murder trial.